“Where’s my truck?”

 - If no news exists, Google News of that vehicle, find any new positive information/news or pictures of how their incoming vehicle is being rated, reviewed, equipped, built, or accessorized for other owners, and share with the customer. (“I stumbled upon this article and thought it might interest you.”, “Pretty cool what this customer did with theirs, don’t you think?”

 - Be empathetic (“I’d love to tell you that we have received some updates from the factory, but alas, we haven’t.”)

 Customers waiting on a vehicle want to know you’re equally excited as they are about the vehicle they’re waiting so long for, and certainly want to know you’re paying attention.
 And because dealers are charging MSRP or over when ordering vehicles for customers, they expect more from us than they have in the past.
-More attention, more care, more communication, more concern, more awareness.
+More attention, care, communication, concern, and awareness.

-Make sure you have a dedicated process built into your CRM that your salespeople know how to follow, and why they need to follow.
-Customers that have placed orders aren’t “out of sight, out of mind”.
-As we listen to sales calls of our dealer clients’ salespeople, not much upsets me more than when it is a customer having to call in and find out the status of their vehicle order.
+Make sure you have a dedicated process built into your CRM that your salespeople know how to follow and why they need to follow.
+Customers that have placed orders aren’t “out of sight, out of mind.”
+As we listen to sales calls of our dealer clients’ salespeople, not much upsets me more than when a customer has to call in and find out the status of their vehicle order.
 Lack of proactive communication shows a level of apathy that isn’t acceptable with any customer, let alone one who has not yet taken delivery.